-Twitter has been around for more than a decade and in that time has evolved into one of the go-to social networks for people who’re looking to have a conversation about diverse topics which include politics, music, sports, entertainment, culture and society, to name a handful.
+Twitter has been around for more than a decade and, in that time, has evolved into one of the go-to social networks for people who’re looking to have a conversation about diverse topics, which include politics, music, sports, entertainment, culture and society, to name a handful.
 But like any other social media platform — and as is true in life — privacy is paramount.

-Among other reasons, if you feel your tweets aren’t for everyone and you just wish to share them with your followers, you should consider switching your Twitter account to private.
+Among other reasons, if you feel your tweets aren’t for everyone and wish to share them with your followers, you should consider switching your Twitter account to private.
 Unlike public accounts, which are the ones that are activated by default when you sign in, the tweets of private accounts are protected.
 This means that only the followers of that account will be able to see the tweets and engage with them.

 How to switch to a private Twitter account?